vimana-cloud/vimana/api/v1/README.md

    ```bash
    bazel run //dev/tls:generate
    ```
-2. **Optional:** import the generated root CA if you want to avoid dealing with untrusted certificates.
+2. **Optional:** Import the generated root CA if you want to avoid dealing with untrusted certificates.
-   For example, to install it dynamically (so it's automatically updated on regeneration) system-wide (for most Linux systems), run:
+   For example, to install it symbolically
+   (so it always points to the up-to-date files) system-wide (for most Linux systems), run:
    ```bash
    sudo ln -s "${PWD}/dev/tls/ROOT.cert" /etc/ssl/certs/vimana-test.pem